nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/welcome.md

 ## You

-- Probably an aspiring programmer.
+- An aspiring programmer?
-- Perhaps an aspiring computer scientist.
+- An aspiring computer scientist?
-- Hopefully, interested in making things and solving problems.
+- Interested in making things and solving problems?
 - Willing to spend hours by yourself reading and **staring at code**.

 ---